ar-nelson/jaspr/jaspr/syntax.jaspr.md

 # Syntax and Semantics

-Jaspr is, broadly speaking, a Lisp-like language: function calls are written `(function-name arg₀ arg₁ … argₙ)`, everything is an expression, and the language is [homoiconic][homoiconic] and can rewrite its own syntax via macros.
+Jaspr is, broadly speaking, a Lisp-like language: function calls are written `(functionName arg₀ arg₁ … argₙ)`, everything is an expression, and the language is [homoiconic][homoiconic] and can rewrite its own syntax via macros.

 Jaspr is also based on [JSON][json].
 All Jaspr files are JSON documents, and are made up of only the six JSON data types: **null**, **booleans**, **numbers**, **strings**, **arrays**, and **objects**.
 Jaspr's syntax is an extension of JSON that makes Jaspr files look more like Lisp programs than JSON documents.